New Year begins with Board Meeting...

 Lions Club Float in Christmas Parade...

 The Lions Club participated in the Centerville Christmas Parade Saturday evening, December 9.
-Lion Phil Benedict's grandson Tyler pulled the float which included the Club's famous Lion and passenger Sam Shaw.
+Lion Phil Benedict's

 Main Street was lined with Christmas revelers for several blocks.
-The highlight of the parade was a float with Mr. and Mrs. Santa Claus.
+The highlight

 The Lions Club also sold Christmas wreaths, which were sold in a matter of minutes.